grnhse/greenhouse-api-docs/source/includes/gho/_api.md

 }

 ```
 A collection of Onboarding employee records.
-The following arguments are depreacated and should be avoided as support for them will be dropped: dateOfBirth, departmentIds, emails, employmentStatuses, hrManagerIds, locationIds, managerIds, personalEmails, startDate, titles, and workCountryCodes.
+The following arguments are deprecated and should be avoided as support for them will be dropped: dateOfBirth, departmentIds, emails, employmentStatuses, hrManagerIds, locationIds, managerIds, personalEmails, startDate, titles, and workCountryCodes.
 Each of these arguments has a newer, more powerful companion named *Filter.
 For example, departmentIds has been replaced by the argument departmentFilter - which allows for the specification of department IDs, but also allows for more flexibility (e.g. filtering by lack/presence of a given field - as opposed to filtering by specific values).

 Argument | Type | Description | Required
 --------- | ----------- | ----------- | -----------